 Agile is the hand that works in the glove.
 SOA is the glove, the scope is enterprise wide.
 Most principles of SOA and Agile are not in conflict.
 When they are, they keep each other sane.
 Agile development without a clear vision of the goals and objectives of the company is futile.
 SOA without a clear vision how to make it real using agile development principles is a waste of time and money.

-During Agile 2008, Dr. Linda Rising held a presentation centered on experiments conducted many years ago, presenting how deep, powerfully affecting, and difficult to avoid are human “prejudices” and “stereotypes”.
-This article is a summary of that presentation.
+Dr. Linda Rising talks about experiments conducted many years ago, presenting how deep, powerfully affecting, and difficult to avoid are human “prejudices” and “stereotypes”.
+1

 Developers and the business use numbers differently, leading to poor communication.
 Here the "Spirit of Agile" tells a developer the trick: translate non-computational issues into number language.
 3